Importance of Cardiorespiratory Fitness

-In resent years, the scientific importance of measuring, estimating and monitoring cardio respiratory fitness has been increasing.
+In recent years, the scientific importance of measuring, estimating and monitoring cardiorespiratory fitness has been increasing.

-In 2016 the American Heart Association (AHA) made a scientific statement about the topic, in the article “Importance of Assessing Cardiorespiratory Fitness in Clinical Practice: A Case for Fitness as a Clinical Vital Sign.
-A Scientific Statement From the American Heart Association” by Ross et al. The article is available for free here.
+In 2016, the American Heart Association (AHA) made a scientific statement on the subject, in the article “Importance of Assessing Cardiorespiratory Fitness in Clinical Practice: A Case for Fitness as a Clinical Vital Sign.
+A Scientific Statement From the American Heart Association” by Ross et al. The article is available free of charge here.

 According to the article:

 “Mounting evidence has firmly established that low levels of cardiorespiratory fitness (CRF) are associated with a high risk of cardiovascular disease, all-cause mortality, and mortality rates attributable to various cancers.
-A growing body of epidemiological and clinical evidence demonstrates not only that CRF is a potentially stronger predictor of mortality than established risk factors such as smoking, hypertension, high cholesterol, and type 2 diabetes mellitus.”
+A growing body of epidemiological and clinical evidence demonstrates not only that CRF is a potentially stronger predictor of mortality than established risk factors such as smoking, hypertension, high cholesterol, and type 2 diabetes mellitus, but that the addition of CRF to traditional risk factors significantly improves the reclassification of risk for adverse outcomes.”
 1

 “At a minimum, all adults should have CRF estimated each year using a non-exercise algorithm during their annual healthcare examination.
 Clinicians may consider the use of submaximal exercise tests or field tests as alternatives because these involve individual-specific exercise responses.”
 1

-The two graphs shows VO2-max as a function of age.
+The two graphs show VO2-max as a function of age.
 The red curves represent quantile reference values at 5, 25, 50, 75 and 95%.
-The reference values are derived from a sample of 10.090 subjects from the “Prevention First Registry”2, 3.
+The reference values are derived from a sample of 10,090 subjects from the “Prevention First Registry”2, 3.

-Even small changes to a persons VO2-max level is associated with an overall improvement in survival rate.
-According to the AHA statement paper, an improvement in VO2-max of approximately 3.5 mL * min-1 * kg-1 is associated with an 10-25% improvement in survival 1.
+Even small changes to a person’s VO2-max level are associated with an overall improvement in survival rate.
+According to the AHA statement paper, an improvement in VO2-max of approximately 3.5 mL * min-1 * kg-1 is associated with a 10-25% improvement in survival 1.

 There is much evidence of Cardiorespiratory Fitness as a health indicator and that it can be improved by the individual.
 We have curated a list of some of the other relevant publications that are related to the importance of measuring VO2-max.